Community Grant Guidelines

 - In the interest of supporting many different communities, our Governors prefer not to support any one organisation for more than three consecutive years.

-- Applicants should wait until their previous project is acquitted before submitting a subsequent application.
+- Previously funded projects by St.George Foundation, Bank of Melbourne Foundation or BankSA Foundation must be completed and acquitted prior to making a subsequent application.
 Generally, this will be at least one year between applications.

 - Due to the high volume of applicants, we regret that we are unable to provide feedback on individual applications.

-- From time to time, the Governors may choose to partner with a larger charity on a project that addresses an issue which they deem to be of potential benefit to many of the children we support through smaller organisations.
+- From time to time, the Governors may choose to partner with a larger charity (or a charity that receives more than 60% of their income from state, federal or local government funding) on a project that addresses an issue which they deem to be of potential benefit to many of the children we support, for so long as making that grant is in accordance with the purposes as set out in the Trust Deed.

 - Projects servicing Victoria should be applied for via Bank of Melbourne Foundation.

-- Projects in South Australia or the Northern Territory should be applied for via BankSA Foundation.
+- Projects servicing South Australia or the Northern Territory should be applied for via BankSA Foundation.